-As a vegan and a food blogger I've learned a lot over the years about baking without eggs or dairy.
-So I decided to share what I think are the most important baking tips every baker should know, vegan or not.
-Some of these tips aren't specific to vegan baking but are TOO important to omit.
+As a vegan food blogger I've learned a lot over the years about baking without eggs or dairy.
+So I decided to share what I think are the most important baking tips every baker should know, whether you're vegan, plant-based, or not!

 Jump to:

-- 2. Gather the Ingredients and Prepare the Pan
+- 2. Gather the ingredients and prep the pan

 I know it might seem obvious that carefully reading a recipe is important, but I can't be the only person who has skimmed over a recipe and missed a crucial piece of information only to find myself unprepared mid-way through.